1987–88 New York Knicks season: Off-season

+Regular season

-In the regular season, the Knicks lost their first five games, and held a 16–28 record at the All-Star break.
-The team played above .500 basketball for the remainder of the season, finishing with a 38–44 record, which earned them a tie for second place in the Atlantic Division with the Washington Bullets, and the eighth seed in the Eastern Conference.
+In the regular season, under Pitino and with the addition of Jackson, the Knicks lost their first five games, and later on held a 16–28 record at the All-Star break.
+The team had a winning percentage of over .500 for the remainder of the season, finishing with a 38–44 record, which earned them a tie for second place in the Atlantic Division with the Washington Bullets, and the eighth seed in the Eastern Conference.
+In their final game of the regular season on April 23, 1988, the Knicks faced off against the Indiana Pacers on the road at Market Square Arena for the eighth seed in the Eastern Conference; the Knicks defeated the Pacers, 88–86, to qualify for the NBA playoffs.

 Patrick Ewing averaged 20.2 points, 8.2 rebounds, 1.3 steals and 3.0 blocks per game, and was named to the All-NBA Second Team, and to the NBA All-Defensive Second Team, while Gerald Wilkins averaged 17.4 points and 4.0 assists per game, and Jackson provided the Knicks with 13.6 points, 4.8 rebounds, 10.6 assists and 2.5 steals per game, and was named the NBA Rookie of the Year, and also named to the NBA All-Rookie Team.
 In addition, Bill Cartwright averaged 11.1 points and 4.7 rebounds per game off the bench, while second-year forward Kenny Walker had 10.1 points and 4.7 rebounds per game, and Newman contributed 10.0 points per game.
 Meanwhile, Green averaged 7.8 points and rebounds per game each, three-point specialist Trent Tucker contributed 7.1 points per game, and Pat Cummings provided the Knicks with 5.5 points and 3.8 rebounds per game.

 During the NBA All-Star weekend at Chicago Stadium in Chicago, Illinois, Ewing was selected for the 1988 NBA All-Star Game, as a member of the Eastern Conference All-Star team, while Tucker participated in the NBA Three-Point Shootout for the second time.
-Ewing also finished tied in fifth place in Defensive Player of the Year voting, while Jackson finished in thirteenth place in Most Valuable Player voting, and Pitino finished in fifth place in Coach of the Year voting.
+Ewing also finished tied in fifth place in Defensive Player of the Year voting, while Jackson finished in 13th place in Most Valuable Player voting, and Pitino finished in fifth place in Coach of the Year voting.

-In the Eastern Conference First Round of the 1988 NBA playoffs, the Knicks lost a best-of-five series to Larry Bird and the top-seeded Boston Celtics, three games to one.
-Following the season, Cartwright was traded to the Chicago Bulls, and Cummings signed as a free agent with the Miami Heat expansion team.

 The Knicks finished seventh in the NBA in home-game attendance, with an attendance of 586,752 at Madison Square Garden during the regular season.